RitikaDesai98/Algorithm-Design/README.md

 # INFSCI2951
-University of Pittsburgh - Algorithm Design
+University of Pittsburgh - INFSCI 2951